A few minutes ago I read a post from a tribe. One blogger noted they could not share another blogger’s content for fear of conflicting promotions.

 Why would I need anything else to keep blogging, to inspire and to succeed?

-I’d be going against imagined competition, anyway.
+I’d be going against the imagined competition, anyway.
 Nobody can write quite like me.
 Nobody can touch me.

 Nobody can write quite like you.
 Nobody can touch you.
 At least when you cease looking for outside drivers and focus instead on the inner world, finding your fun, loving, passionate intent, to pull you through blogging thick and thin.